ycarowr/SpaceMarine/README.md

 Quick examples:

-1. Most of the simple elements of the UI inherit from [UiGameEventListener](https://github.com/ycarowr/Tools/blob/3be2788408fd80bcd3c4a849bb0a7161230d944a/Patterns/GameEvents/UiGameEventListener.cs) and are attached to the observer after the _Start()_ engine callback.
-However, more complex entities that have their base class perform their subscription, such as [UiRoom](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Scripts/Ui/Entities/Rooms/UiRoom.cs).
+1. Most of the simple elements of the UI inherit from [UiGameEventListener](https://github.com/ycarowr/Tools/blob/3be2788408fd80bcd3c4a849bb0a7161230d944a/Patterns/GameEvents/UiGameEventListener.cs) and subscribe to the observer after the _Start()_ engine callback.
+However, more complex entities that have their own base class and perform their own subscription, such as [UiRoom](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Scripts/Ui/Entities/Rooms/UiRoom.cs).

-2. At the bottom of the class [Door](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Scripts/Model/Mechanics/Door.cs) we have an example of the model code notifying the events that handle the door damage and destruction, _OnTakeDamage()_ and _Destroy()_ methods respectively.
+2. At the bottom of the class [Door](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Scripts/Model/Entities/Door.cs) we have an example of the model code notifying the events that handle the door damage and destruction, _OnTakeDamage()_ and _Destroy()_ methods respectively.

 ### The Entity System
   //TODO